-Enjoy warm Chocolate Croissants right at your own home.
-Making these flaky and buttery pastries will greatly reward you with a feeling of accomplishment and whole tray of irresistible chocolate hazelnut goodness.
+Enjoy warm Chocolate Croissants fresh out of the oven.
+Making these flaky and buttery pastries will greatly reward you with a feeling of accomplishment and a whole tray of irresistible chocolate hazelnut goodness.

-One of my baking dream is to make croissants.
-Those flaky , buttery layers of pastries seems so elusive and look absolutely beautiful sitting inside bakery shelves, stunning in their golden color.
+One of my baking dreams is to make croissants.
+Those flaky, buttery layers of pastries seem so elusive and look absolutely beautiful sitting inside bakery shelves, stunning in their golden color.

 Although the process is long and the instructions may seem lengthy, I have told myself before that one day, someday, I am going to make croissants and enjoy my own creation.

 That day did arrive.
 I conquered my fear and made croissant dough.
-And while the first attempt was messy and took longer than necessary, my first ever batch of croissants were absolutely heavenly.
+And while the first attempt was messy and took longer than necessary, my first ever batch of croissants was absolutely heavenly.

 Since then, I got more comfortable making them, and with practice, making croissants has become more familiar and doable.

 I have made these cream cheese croissants and Tartine’s Morning Buns, and it was an absolute delight to have them for breakfast, snack or simply, anytime.
-Nothing is more rewarding than having freshly baked croissants in your own home that you yourself made.
+Nothing is more rewarding than having freshly baked croissants in your own home that you made yourself.

 As you might expect, this is gonna be a long post. but it is for a good reason.
 We are going to make croissants and today I am going to show you in a photo heavy post the process of making it.

 Before we begin, let’s look at the breakdown of the process of making chocolate croissants:

 - Making the Block of Butter